lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/10 Subsystems Azimuth and Elevacion/04 State Machine.md

 managing all the actions to get the system ready to work as absolute position commanding.

 The first action of homing procedure is to ask the EIB task to start looking for the reference (see [command sequence](../06%20Subsystem%20EIB/05%20Commad%20sequences..md) for more info).
-Once the EIB is ready the axis is moved to search for the reference mark.
+Once the EIB is ready, the axis is moved to search for the reference mark.
 When the reference is found the axis is stopped.
 Then the system just waits for a stabilization time.
 This time ensures that the telescope is fully stopped in the desired position.
 After this time the absolute position published by the axis ([Axis control](20%20Axis%20Control.md)) of the last 50ms is